Young man running showing off increased stamina and testosterone levels

 3. Sexual Stamina

-Testosterone is the driving force behind male sex drive (libido).
+The hormone is the driving force behind male sex drive (libido).
 Low testosterone levels in men can cause a lack of interest in sexual activity.
 Optimal levels of testosterone can enhance sexual desire as well as sexual stamina.
 While testosterone isn’t the only factor influencing erectile function, it impacts it.
 Erectile strength and consistency can affect perceived sexual stamina.

 Factors Modulating the Link Between Testosterone and Stamina